Are you gifting property?

 • Current owners get their ID1 form verified by a solicitor and obtain independent legal advice regarding the Transfer.

-This process for gifting a house is completed much quicker, usually 3 to 4 weeks.
-The longest part is getting the ID1 verified and getting legal advice on the transfer, especially if the current owner lives overseas.
+This process is typically completed much faster, usually within 3 to 4 weeks.
+The most time-consuming aspect is having the ID1 form verified and obtaining legal advice regarding the transfer, especially if the current owner resides overseas.
 We can get your ID1 form verified, so please contact us if you need help.

 • 3